David8523/Learning-SQL/README.md

 # SQL practice
 This repository contains different homeworks and exercises done on different websites to improve my SQL knowledge.

+I will update this repository as I find new resources.
+As well as my solutions to these

  ## Table of Contents

 1. [W3schools](#1-w3schools)